imixs/imixs-ml/imixs-ml-workflow/README.md

  - ml.model - the model name
  - ml.locales - a list of locale definitions used for text analysis
  - ml.items - list of entities recognized by ml service during text analysis
- - ml.categories - list of categories defined in a ml service
  - ml.status - the current status of a ml.definition (suggest|confirmed|trained)